 When used with heavy gear (heavy lens + flashes), the belt tends to slip.
 This is true even when the belt is tightly attached.

-What’s more, even if we don’t feel the weight on my shoulders and my back (which is really great), I still feel the weight on my hips.
+What’s more, even though I don’t feel the weight on my shoulders and my back (which is really great), I still feel the weight on my hips.
 And given all the weight concentrates on the hips, I actually experience a heavier sensation.
-That’s especially true when I need to walk or to climb stairs.
+That’s especially true when I need to walk or climb stairs.

 Not Ideal to Move Through a Crowd